 Both Kawau and Tāmihana initially thought they might become king.
 However, Kawau had admitted to Queen Victoria that Pōtatau Te Wherowhero of Waikato was the most powerful rangatira in New Zealand, while Tāmihana was reminded by his father, the famous rangatira Te Rauparaha, that his people had been forced to leave Kāwhia by the powerful Waikato.

 Te Kani a Takirau from the East Coast famously refused the kingship, saying:

 It is not a mountain that travels.

 The search for a king

-From 1853 Mātene Te Whiwhi of Ngāti Raukawa, assisted by Tāmihana Te Rauparaha, travelled around the central North Island to promote the idea of a Māori king for the Māori people.
-Te Whiwhi looked to the ariki or aristocracy, first approaching Tōpia Tūroa, paramount chief of Whanganui.
+From 1853 Mātene Te Whiwhi of Ngāti Raukawa, assisted by Tāmihana Te Rauparaha, travelled around the central North Island promoting the idea of a Māori king for the Māori people.
+Te Whiwhi looked to the ariki, first approaching Tōpia Tūroa, paramount rangatira of Whanganui.
 Tūroa replied, ‘I must decline.
 My mountain is Matemate-a-onga.
 My sea is Whanganui, the fish in it are the toitoi and white-bait.’2

-Like true rangatira, these chiefs acknowledged that they were primarily tribal leaders and were not well positioned to take on the burden of a kingship, and suggested others for the honour.
-Karauia of Ngāti Kahungunu, Tūpaea of Ngāi Te Rangi and Pāora Kīngi of Mataatua were also approached before the request was sent back to Te Heuheu.
+Like true rangatira, each affirmed that they were primarily iwi leaders and were not well positioned to take on the burden of kingship, and suggested others for the honour.
+Karauria of Ngāti Kahungunu, Tūpaea of Ngāi Te Rangi and Pāora Kīngi of Mataatua were also approached before the request was sent back to Te Heuheu.